farukh/hrapppolicy/README.md

 **Privacy Policy**

-This privacy policy applies to the Employee Mate app (hereby referred to as "Application") for mobile devices that was created by Farukh Mushtaq (hereby referred to as "Service Provider") as a Free service.
+This privacy policy applies to the this app (hereby referred to as "Application") for mobile devices that was created by Farukh Mushtaq (hereby referred to as "Service Provider") as a Free service.
 This service is intended for use "AS IS".

 **Information Collection and Use**